gdevic/Z80Explorer/README.md

 The application is built on the Qt framework.

-* On Windows, install MS Visual Studio 2019.
-On Linux, gcc should do.
+* On Windows, install MS Visual Studio 2019, on Linux, use gcc
 * Install Qt 5.15.2 framework (with support for x64 MS Visual Studio 2019 on Windows)
 * Add the “Qt Script (deprecated)” component to the Qt installation
 * Compile with QtCreator selecting the “Release” build